Walter Pidgeon: Career

-While he was performing in amateur theatricals in Boston, Pidgeon was hired by Elsie Janis, a producer, actress and singer looking for a male singer for her revue.
+While he was performing in amateur theatricals in Boston, Pidgeon was hired by producer, actress and singer Elsie Janis, who was seeking a male singer for her revue.
 Pidgeon moved to New York City in 1923, where he was interviewed by E.E.
 Clive, a British producer working on Broadway.
-Pidgeon made his first featured Broadway debut in Janis' 1925 revue Puzzles of 1925.
+Pidgeon made his featured Broadway debut in Janis' 1925 revue Puzzles of 1925.
 Clive was producing You Never Can Tell, and he cast Pidgeon in a supporting role despite Pidgeon's lack of theatrical experience.

-Pidgeon's success created a rift between Janis and him, leading to Pidgeon's dismissal and his move to Hollywood.
-His first role was in silent film Mannequin (1925).
-Discouraged with the quality of the roles he was getting, Pidgeon returned to New York in 1928 to resume his theater career.
-With the advent of sound films, Pidgeon starred in musicals Bride of the Regiment (1930), Sweet Kitty Bellairs (1930), Viennese Nights (1930) and Kiss Me Again (1931).
-In 1935, he appeared onstage on Broadway in Something Gay, Night of January 16th, and There's Wisdom in Women.
+Pidgeon's success created a rift with Janis, causing Pidgeon's dismissal and his move to Hollywood.
+His first role was in the silent film Mannequin (1925).
+Discouraged with the quality of the roles assigned to him, Pidgeon returned to New York in 1928 to resume his stage career.
+With the advent of sound films, Pidgeon starred in the musicals Bride of the Regiment (1930), Sweet Kitty Bellairs (1930), Viennese Nights (1930) and Kiss Me Again (1931).
+In 1935, he appeared on Broadway in Something Gay, Night of January 16th and There's Wisdom in Women.

-Pidgeon returned to film in 1937 as a dramatic actor in Saratoga (1937), then acted in The Girl of the Golden West (1938) and Dark Command (1940).
+Pidgeon returned to film in 1937 as a dramatic actor in Saratoga (1937), The Girl of the Golden West (1938) and Dark Command (1940).